-The night of Saturday 21st March 2020 (27th Rajab) will mark the anniversary of Al-Isra’ wal-Mi’raj, the Night Journey and Ascension.
-Al-Isra’ wal-Mi’raj is a miracle second only to the revelation of the Qur’an, and it is therefore important that we don’t let this night slip by without reflecting on its lessons and its significance.
+Al-Isra’ wal-Mi’raj (the Night Journey & Ascension) is a miracle second only to the revelation of the Qur’an, and it is therefore important that we don’t let this night slip by without reflecting on its lessons and its significance.

 Many of us only know the basic story of Al-Isra’ wal-Mi’raj - that the Prophet (saw) was transported from al-Masjid al-Haram to al-Masjid al-Aqsa, from where he (saw) ascended to heaven.
 In fact, there were many stops along this incredible journey, and the story is packed with wonders and miracles.
-There are far too many to include here, but we’ve done our best.
+This blog will narrate the first half of the Miraculous Journey and we have included as much detail as we could.
 Enjoy!

 Context of Al-Isra’ wal-Mi’raj

-In addition to all these burdens, when the Prophet (saw) had travelled to Ta’if in search of allies, the people of Ta’if had rejected him in the most cruel way, sending their children into the streets to stone him until he left the city.
+In addition to all these burdens, when the Prophet (saw) had travelled to Ta’if to spread the Islamic message, the people of Ta’if had rejected him in the most cruel way, sending their children into the streets to stone him until he left the city.

 Having gone through so much grief and suffering, the Prophet Muhammad (saw) was given a truly beautiful and comforting gift.
 He was transported not only to the Sacred Sanctuary and through the skies, but ultimately into the Divine Presence, the source of all comfort and hope.
-One of the most important lessons of Al-Isra’ wal-Mi’raj, therefore, is that ‘with every hardship [there will be] ease’ (Surah 94).
+One of the most important lessons of Al-Isra’ wal-Mi’raj, therefore, is that ‘with every hardship [there will be] ease’ (The Noble Qur’an, 94: 5).

 Al-Isra’: From the Ka’bah to Al-Aqsa